 - Tianjing is an idyllic mountain paradise whose people are literally angel-blooded and beautiful.
 They live hundreds of years and are generally saint-like in their virtue.
 They're also dedicated to blocking off the maw to the Abyss which sits under their realm, and so all their secretive efforts are holding back a demonic incursion into the world.

 - Alpha Complex, of Paranoia fame, is an absolute utopia.
 Any rumors of secretive societies or mutants who run things are treasonous slander.
 Any tale of Friend Computer being an insane, idiotic machine hacked at will by mysterious "Ultraviolet" citizens is pure vile enemy propaganda.
-Claims that fully 85% of the population exist in a drug-induced haze are simple demonstrably false.
-The casualty rate for troubleshooters does not exceed 89.238%.
+Claims that fully 85% of the population exist in a drug-induced haze are simply demonstrably false.
+The casualty rate for Troubleshooters does not exceed 89.238%.
 All food in Alpha Complex is real food.
-Please report to Room101 for Brain Scrub, Happy Fun Time Bubbly Medication, Much Joy Orange Chocolate Salmon Nutrient Paste, and a nice massage.
+Please report to Room 101 for Brain Scrub, Happy Fun Time Bubbly Medication, Much Joy Orange Chocolate Salmon Nutrient Paste, and a nice massage.